leshacsharp/AdOut.Identity/README.md

 # AdOut.Identity
-Identity microservice contains logic of authentication, authorization and managing users for AdOut project
+The microservice of authentication, authorization, and managing users